For Serious Students of Watergate

 Mollenhoff, Clark R. Game Plan for Disaster, an Ombudsman’s Report on the Nixon Years.
 (New York: Norton & Company, 1976).
-Mollenhoff was Ombudsman for ten months in the Nixon White House, but left in frustration and became Nixon’s fiercest journalistic critic.
-This is his dance on Nixon’s grave, but it also claims credit for convincing Judge Sirica, in a series of secret meetings, to use the break-in trial to ferret out the truth behind the break-in.
+Mollenhoff was Ombudsman for ten months in the Nixon White House, but left in frustration, becoming Nixon’s fiercest journalistic critic.
+This is his dance on Nixon’s grave, but it also claims credit for convincing Judge Sirica, in a series of secret meetings, to use the Break-in Trial as his attempt to ferret out the truth behind the break-in.

 Ben-Veniste, Richard and George Frampton, Jr. Stonewall: The Real Story of the Watergate Prosecution.
 (New York: Simon & Schuster, 1977).
-The authors were members of the Watergate Task Force, who prosecuted the cover-up trial.
-Their first-hand descriptions raise a number of due process questions with regard to the cover-up trial.
+The authors were members of the Watergate Task Force, who prosecuted defendants in the Cover-up Trial.
+Their first-hand descriptions raise a number of due process questions with regard to those prosecutions.